 Yep, we've even cut one out of my Dad's back yard before.
 (With permission of course.)
 From natural cedar trees to the gorgeous Fraser Fir (my favorite), I'm a sucker for the real deal.

-Over the years, I’ve picked up a few ideas that work for me in our home.
+Over the years, I've picked up a few ideas that work for me in our home.
 One of them is using our tree trimmings to create several types of rustic Christmas decor.
+And here is a great post from House Tipster for 3 DIY Berry Decorations that I love.

 It doesn't get much easier than this.